Pridom/DWS/README.md

 # DWS
 DWS for software engineering team project
+Has some defects and does not meet some of requirements.

 Copyright © 2019 Pridom <pridom1118@gmail.com>
 This work is free.
 You can redistribute it and/or modify it under the